sbecker11/flock-of-postcards/README.md

 Features:

-* A flock of small skill postcards and larger business postcards float over the left-side canvas column.
+* A flock of small skill postcards and larger business cards float over the left-side canvas column.
 * A timeline is displayed at ground level, to visualize the date range of employment for each business card.
 * A 3-D parallax effect on cards is controlled by the "focalPoint", which tracks the mouse while over the canvas.
 * Add line items to the right-side resume column by selecting business cards.